Lavrentiy Beria: Arrest, trial and execution

 Beria, as first deputy chairman of the Council of Ministers and an influential Politburo member, saw himself as Stalin's successor, while wider Politburo members had contrasting thoughts on the leadership.
 On 26 June 1953, Beria was arrested and held in an undisclosed location near Moscow.
 Accounts of his downfall vary considerably.
 The historical consensus is that Khrushchev prepared an elaborate ambush, convening a meeting of the Presidium on 26 June, where he suddenly launched a scathing attack on Beria, accusing him of being a traitor and spy in the pay of British intelligence agencies.
 Beria was taken completely by surprise.
-He asked, "What's going on, Nikita Sergeyevich?
-Why are you picking fleas in my trousers?"
-When Beria finally realised what was happening and plaintively appealed to Malenkov to speak for him, Malenkov silently hung his head and pressed a button on his desk.
+He asked, "What's going on, Nikita Sergeyevich [Khrushchev]?
+Why are you picking fleas in my trousers?"^{[Unclear meaning of Russian language idiom]} When Beria finally realised what was happening and plaintively appealed to Georgy Malenkov to speak for him, Malenkov silently hung his head and pressed a button on his desk.
 This was an arranged signal to Marshal Georgy Zhukov and a group of armed officers in a nearby room, who burst in and arrested Beria.
 (Note: This fits an account from Khrushchev's perspective.)

 As Beria's men were guarding the Kremlin, he was held there in a special cell until nightfall and then smuggled out in the trunk of a car.
 He was taken first to the Moscow guardhouse and then to the bunker of the headquarters of the Moscow Military District.
 Defence Minister Bulganin ordered the Kantemirovskaya Tank Division and Tamanskaya Motor Rifle Division to move into Moscow to prevent security forces loyal to Beria from rescuing him.
-Many of Beria's subordinates, proteges, and associates were also arrested and later executed, among them Merkulov, Bogdan Kobulov, Sergo Goglidze, Vladimir Dekanozov, Pavlo Meshyk, and Lev Vlodzimirsky.
+Many of Beria's subordinates, proteges, and associates were also arrested and later executed, among them Vsevolod Merkulov, Bogdan Kobulov, Sergo Goglidze, Vladimir Dekanozov, Pavlo Meshyk, and Lev Vlodzimirsky.